gorylpe/TSPTabuSearch/README.md

 # Introduction

 Travelling Salesman Problem in C with Tabu Search.
-Project created for Metaheuristic algorithms course.
+Project created for Metaheuristic Algorithms course.

+Computer Science, WPPT, Politechnika Wrocławska.

 # Efficiency

-Output differs from optimum for about **4%** for average case.
+Output differs from optimum for about **4%** for average case!
 Program works for about **n/20** seconds where n is the size of data (number of cities).

 # Implementation details